 Abstract

-Within construction and engineering education, ‘Career Academics’ are principally research-led, and enter academia with limited or no industrial experience.
-Understandably, following UK government policy, despite some institutions being teaching-led, Career Academics are welcomed for their potential to attain research grant funding and publish world leading journal papers that ultimately enhance institutional reputation.
-This polemical paper problematizes the Career Academic around three inter-related areas: their institutional appeal; their impact on the student experience, team dynamics and broader academic functions and; current strategic policy to employ them following government strategy.
-We also argue recent UK government teaching focused initiatives will not address the need to employ practical academics, or ‘Pracademics’, in a predominantly vocational, practical subject area.
-We generate questions for policy makers, institutions, and those who implement strategy.
-We argue research is key, but a partial rebalance will achieve a diverse academic skill base to achieve contextualised construction and engineering education.
+‘Career Academics’ are principally research-led, entering academia with limited or no industrial or practical experience.
+UK Higher Education Institutions (HEIs) welcome them for their potential to attain research grant funding and publish world-leading journal papers, ultimately enhancing institutional reputation.
+This polemical paper problematizes the Career Academic around three areas: their institutional appeal; their impact on the student experience, team dynamics and broader academic functions and; current strategic policy to employ them.
+We also argue recent UK government teaching-focused initiatives will not address needs to employ practical academics, or ‘Pracademics’ in predominantly vocational Construction and Engineering Education.
+We generate questions for policy makers, institutions, and those implementing strategy.
+We argue research is key, but partial rebalancing will achieve a diverse academic skill base to achieve contextualised construction and engineering education.
+In wider European contexts, the paper resonates with issues of academic ‘drift’ and provides reflection for others on the UK context.

-Key words: REF; Construction and Engineering Education; Recruitment policy; career academic; professional industrial experience
+Key words: REF; Construction and Engineering Education; Recruitment policy; career academic; professional industrial experience, TEF

 Introduction: current contexts and concerns

 In this article, we understand ‘system’ as the UK Higher Education system in its education practices and policies from central government, their implementation by management and Human Resources (HR), and their influence on student experience and teaching team dynamics.
-We understand ‘Career Academic’ as someone pursuing academia as a Career, seeking promotion and longevity via administrative, teaching, but primarily through high quality research publications, grant funding and evidence of impact (Barr, 2008, Tennant et al, 2015).
+We understand ‘Career Academic’ as someone pursuing academia as a Career, seeking promotion and professional longevity via administrative, teaching, but primarily through high quality research publications, grant funding and evidence of impact (Barr, 2008, Tennant et al., 2015).
 These academics have little or no meaningful industrial experience related to construction and engineering.
-For institutions, Career Academics are highly appealing.
-Their increased prevalence is a product of circumstance in response to the UK Research Assessment Exercise (RAE) / Research Excellence Framework (REF) and accompanying performance metrics, and they are better placed to maximize research income in the UK’s now heavily enterprise and consumerism focused HE (Regan, 2012).
+By industrial experience, we mean working professionally and practising in either public, private or the charitable sector. .
+For UK institutions, Career Academics are highly appealing.
+Their increased prevalence is a product of circumstance in response to the UK Research Assessment Exercise (RAE) / Research Excellence Framework (REF) and accompanying performance metrics, and they are best placed to maximize research income in the UK’s now heavily enterprise and consumerism focused HE sector (Regan, 2012).

-In the United States, even without a government REF, such individuals can better gain tenure, and associated salary and benefits.
-They have the potential and expectation to produce high quality research publications, attain research council grant funding and supervise PhD students.
-Yet, rarely are they incentivised to gain industrial experience, or have the opportunity or willingness to do so, instead dedicating themselves to research (Porter, 1991, Buckley et al, 2015) to develop their REF submission portfolio.
-Academics with little industrial experience are also not individuals with whom industry feel they can work (Dowling, 2015), perhaps due partly to the lack of common language or failure to readily identify with practice.
-Previously, industrial secondment schemes have existed to give “first-hand experience of an industrial environment and knowledge of current industry practices…..improv[ing] the quality of industrial relevance of their teaching” (Royal Academy of Engineering, 2015).
-Nevertheless, how these schemes are measured regarding their teaching impact is unclear.
-Arguably, when Career Academics do undertake such schemes, they may be attempting to contextualise their own research rather than acquire knowledge for teaching.
+In the United States, even without a government REF, such individuals can enhance their tenure and associated salary and employment benefits (Sykes, 1988; Lewis, 2007; Goldberg and Somerville, 2014).
+Worldwide, Career Academics appeal given their potential and expectation to produce high quality research publications, attain research council grant funding and supervise PhD students.
+Yet, as is noted in a UK context, rarely are they incentivised to gain industrial experience, or have opportunities or willingness to do so, instead dedicating themselves to research (Porter, 1991, Buckley et al., 2015).
+Academics with little industrial experience are also not individuals with whom industry feel they can work (Dowling, 2015), perhaps due partly to lacking common language or failing to readily identify with practice.
+Previously, industrial secondment schemes existed to give “first-hand experience of an industrial environment and knowledge of current industry practices…..improv[ing] the quality of industrial relevance of their teaching” (Royal Academy of Engineering, 2015).
+Nevertheless, , when Career Academics do undertake such schemes, they may arguably be attempting to contextualise their own research rather than acquire knowledge for teaching.